alimaredia/rook/Documentation/ceph-object-multisite-crd.md

 * `name`: The name of the object realm to create
 * `namespace`: The namespace of the Rook cluster where the object realm is created.

+#### Spec

+* `pull`: This optional section is for the pulling the realm for another ceph cluster.
+The `endpoint` in this section is the endpoint in the realm from another ceph cluster you want to pull from.
+This endpoint must be in the master zone of the realm.

 ## Ceph Object Zone Group CRD